hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Icons

-Create web icons (favicons, and thumbnails for browsers/mobile) from image SVGs (logos).
+Create web icons (favicon and thumbnails for browsers/mobile) from image SVGs (logos).

 For image rendering you will need [rsvg] (librsvg2-bin) and [imagemagick] installed in the development machine.